-Fire divisions
+Section 30 Fire divisions

-The main areas on facilities shall be separated by fire divisions that, as a minimum, can withstand the dimensioning fire and explosion loads/actions and, as a minimum, satisfy fire rating H-0 if they can be exposed to hydrocarbon fires.
+Main areas and fire areas on facilities shall be separated by fire divisions that can withstand the design loads for fire and explosion.
+If the fire divisions may be exposed to hydrocarbon fires, they shall, as a minimum, satisfy fire rating H-O and withstand the worst credible process fire.

-Rooms with important functions and important equipment, as well as rooms with a high risk of fire, shall be separated from their surroundings with fire divisions with a fire rating corresponding to the fire type and the established fire and explosion loads/actions to which they would be exposed.
+Rooms with important functions and important equipment, as well as rooms with a high risk of fire, shall be separated from their surroundings with fire divisions with a fire rating corresponding to the fire type and the established fire and explosion loads to which they would be exposed.